 Huzzah!
 It’s the season of the Minnesota Renaissance Festival!
 We’ve got some tips if you’re thinking about bringing the family.
+In 2020, you can visit the festival on weekends from August 22 through October 4, 2020.
+It is also open on Labor Day and October 2nd for Festival Friday.
+It runs from 9am to 7pm Rain or Shine.

 I’m always a little surprised by how quickly the weather turns in September.
 During the first couple weeks of school we’ll get daily reminders to send water bottles and then suddenly the messages change to reminders to dress appropriately for cool weather.
 This is great news for attending the Minnesota Renaissance Festival because my only complaint was the heat.
 We wandered the festival grounds for a couple hours enjoying ourselves wherever we were.
 However, we had to cut our visit shorter than we would have liked because of the sun.
 Already, this week, the weather started to have that subtle feel of autumn.
 This will make a visit to the festival more comfortable — especially if you choose to wear costumes.